tusharshahrs/pulumi-homelab/azure-native-workshop/01-iac/07-destroying-your-infrastructure.md

 ```
 This will permanently remove the 'prod' stack!
-Please confirm that this is what you'd like to do by typing ("prod"):
+Please confirm that this is what you'd like to do by typing ("prod"): prod
+Stack 'prod' has been removed!
 ```

 Type the name of the stack and hit enter.
 The stack is now gone.